awslabs/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

                                  tar \
                                  rpm
 ```
-   2. Install cmake
-   `apt-get install cmake`

-   3. Typically, Ubuntu 32-bit uses an old version of CMake, older than 3.20, which is the minimum required version to compile the driver.
+   2. Typically, Ubuntu 32-bit uses an old version of CMake, older than 3.20, which is the minimum required version to compile the driver.
 Follow below steps to build CMake 3.20 (or above) from source.
       1. Clone the CMake repository:
          ```
          git clone https://github.com/Kitware/CMake.git